duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_2_3_wheel_calibration.md

 </div>

-Comment: It might be helpful to talk about the ROS Parameter Server here, or at least reference another page. -AD

 For the theoretical treatment of the odometry calibration see [](+learning_materials#odometry_calibration).

 ## Step 1: Make your robot move

 Follow instructions in [](#sec:rc-control) to make your robot movable either with a joystick or the keyboard.

-Note: Whatever container you used in [](#sec:rc-control) needs to have the `-v /data:/data` flag set or the calibration will not persist on your Duckiebot.

-## Step 2

-### Docker

-If you just finished the [camera calibration step](#camera-calib) then you have a docker terminal ready to use on your laptop.

-**Note:** you can now use `dts duckiebot calibrate_wheels ![hostname]` to run wheel calibration only.

-### Docker + ROS

-Get a base container running on your robot if you don't have one already:
+## Step 2: Get a base container with a command line

-    laptop $ docker -H ![hostname].local run -it --net host --privileged -v /data:/data duckietown/rpi-duckiebot-base:master18
+Now you need another container to run so that you can edit the calibrations and see the results.
+To get a base container with a command line you can run:

+    laptop $ dts duckiebot demo --demo_name base --duckiebot_name ![DUCKIEBOT_NAME]

-## Step 3: Perform the Calibration
+## Step 3: Perform the calibration

 ### Calibrating the `trim` parameter

 The trim parameter is set to $0.00$ by default, under the assumption that both motors and wheels are perfectly identical.
 You can change the value of the trim parameter by running the command:

-    duckiebot $ rosservice call /![hostname]/inverse_kinematics_node/set_trim -- ![trim value]
+    duckiebot $ rosservice call /![DUCKIEBOT_NAME]/inverse_kinematics_node/set_trim -- ![trim value]

 Use some tape to create a straight line on the floor ([](#fig:wheel_calibration_line)).